 Where the Blancpain Fifty Fathoms differs, however, is in its story and purpose.
 The Fifty Fathoms was developed for the French navy's elite combat swimmers (or "frogmen") akin to the famous US Navy SEALs.
 The frogmen ended up using versions with even more features, but the traits of the Fifty Fathoms presented in 1953 were consistent with those first, groundbreaking dive and sport watches that made history that same year.

 Zodiac Sea Wolf

 Though Rolex and Blancpain are the prestigious names associated with the first dive watches, Zodiac was right there alongside them in 1953 with their Sea Wolf.
 Though featuring a distinctive look (that didn't prove quite as versatile or enduring as that of the Submariner) the Sea Wolf was every bit a capable dive watch.
 What's coolest about it, however, is that it offers that interesting history and provenance at a much more affordable price point.
-While vintage examples or modern descendants of Rolex or Blancpain's dive watches will cost you tens of thousands of dollars, Zodiac offers a link to that heritage for significantly less.
+While vintage examples or modern descendants of Rolex or Blancpain's dive watches will cost you many thousands or tens of thousands of dollars, Zodiac offers a link to that heritage for significantly less.

 Lest it be overlooked, the Glycine Airman was among the now far more famous watches introduced in 1953 to incorporate a rotating bezel.
 However, it stands apart from that year's dive watches with a totally different purpose and functionality.
 The Airman was made for pilots, and was able to tell time in a 24-hour (rather than the typical 12-hour) format.